Trump convicted, first president in US history

-Less than forty minutes to write American history: Donald Trump has officially become a convicted felon.
-The verdict was read by New York State Supreme Court Justice Juan Merchan, upholding the conviction in the Stormy Daniels case.
+Less than forty minutes to make American history: Donald Trump has officially become a convicted felon.
+The ruling was read by New York State Supreme Court Justice Juan Merchan, upholding the conviction in the Stormy Daniels case.

 Trump was found guilty of thirty-four felony counts related to the black market payments to porn star Stormy Daniels, who in 2016, during the election campaign, had threatened to reveal their sexual relationship.
 Despite the conviction, Merchan opted for an “unconditional suspension of sentence,” excluding any sanctions but upholding the guilt established by the popular jury last May.